logto-io/logto/packages/connector-wechat-native/README.md

 public class WXEntryActivity extends WechatSocialResultActivity {}
 ```

-The final position of the `WXEntryActivity` under the project should look like this (Take kotlin file as an example):
+The final position of the `WXEntryActivity` under the project should look like this (Take Kotlin as an example):

 ```bash
 src/main/kotlin/com/sample/app/wxapi/WXEntryActivity.kt